 - Ask your teen's views.
 Avoid lectures.
 Instead, listen to your teen's opinions and questions about drugs.
-Assure your teen that he or she can be honest and have a discussion without getting in trouble.
+Parents can assure teens that they can be honest and have a discussion without getting in trouble.

 - Discuss reasons not to use drugs.
 Avoid scare tactics.
-Emphasize how drug use can affect the things that are important to your teen — such as sports, driving, health and appearance.
+Emphasize how drug use can affect the things that are important to your teen.
+Some examples might be sports performance, driving, health or appearance.

 - Consider media messages.
-Social media, television programs, movies and songs can glamorize or trivialize drug use.
+Social media, television programs, movies and songs can make drug use seem normal or glamorous.
 Talk about what your teen sees and hears.

 - Discuss ways to resist peer pressure.
 Brainstorm with your teen about how to turn down offers of drugs.

 - Be ready to discuss your own drug use.
-Think about how you'll respond if your teen asks about your own drug use.
+Think about how you'll respond if your teen asks about your own drug use, including alcohol.
 If you chose not to use drugs, explain why.
 If you did use drugs, share what the experience taught you.

 Other preventive strategies

 Consider other strategies to prevent teen drug abuse:

 - Know your teen's activities.
 Pay attention to your teen's whereabouts.
-Find out what adult-supervised activities your teen is interested in and encourage him or her to get involved.
+Find out what adult-supervised activities your teen is interested in and encourage your teen to get involved.

 - Establish rules and consequences.
 Explain your family rules, such as leaving a party where drug use occurs and not riding in a car with a driver who's been using drugs.
 Work with your teen to figure out a plan to get home safely if the person who drove is using substances.
 If your teen breaks the rules, consistently enforce consequences.

 - Know your teen's friends.
 If your teen's friends use drugs, your teen might feel pressure to experiment, too.

 - Keep track of prescription drugs.
 Take an inventory of all prescription and over-the-counter medications in your home.

 - Provide support.
 Offer praise and encouragement when your teen succeeds.
 A strong bond between you and your teen might help prevent your teen from using drugs.